'I really enjoy playing with Bale' - Son expresses delight after linking up with Tottenham team-mate in Europa League | Goal.com

 Son stars at the Puskas Arena

-Son was making his first appearance at the legendary stadium in Budepest since winning the Puskas Award for the best goal of 2020.
+Son was making his first appearance at the legendary stadium in Budapest since winning the Puskas Award for the best goal of 2020.

 The 28-year-old was pleased to cap the occasion in style, as he added: "It's a big honour.
 Playing at this stadium – it’s massive.
 It's very special because I won the award for the last year.